sybrew/the-seo-framework/readme.txt

 			1. The tooltips aren't "boxed" anymore, but flow wherever they deem best.
 			2. There are 5 to 6 times as many tooltip listeners per SEO bar, as it did prior v3.0.
 TODO test performance and responsiveness // lighthouse?
 				* TODO SEE: https://github.com/sybrew/the-seo-framework/issues/18
-		* The SEO Bar is a little less daunting--by 13.63% to be exact.
+		* The SEO Bar is a little less daunting--by 13.63% in width to be exact.
+		* The SEO Bar no longer performs intricate and slow requests to verify if we're on a term page on Custom Post Types list tables.
+		* The SEO Bar is now capable of articulating post type names, instead of only term names.
-		* Added a descriptive warning to the sitewide `nofollow` and `noarchive` settings.
+		* In the robots settings meta box, we've added a descriptive warning to the sitewide `nofollow` and `noarchive` settings.
+		* The primary term selector tooltip now states the human readible and translatable name, instead of the static code name.
 	* **Changed:**
 		* TSF now requires WordPress 4.6 (previously 4.4).
 		* TSF now requires PHP 5.4 (previously 5.3).